splunk/splunk-app-examples/modularinputs/python/github_commits/README.md

 This app provides an example of a modular input that Pulls down commit data from GitHub and creates events for each commit.

-which are then streamed to Splunk, based on the owner and repo_name provided by the user during setup of the input. <br /> <br />

 ### To run this example locally, follow the below steps.

 ### Step 1